RDMJeanne/FolderStructure/PhD/G_PhD_README.md

 * consisting only of alphanumeric characters (no special characters like parentheses, umlauts, colons, spaces, whitespaces etc.)
 * abbreviations should be documented in a dictionary

-If you include a **date**, make sure to follow [ISO 8601](https://www.iso.org/obp/ui/en/#iso:std:iso:8601:-1:ed-1:v1:en:term:3.1.3.1), i.e., year first, then month, then day: YYYY-MM-DD or YYYYMMDD; to ensure chronological sorting.
+If you include a **date**, make sure to follow [ISO 8601](https://www.iso.org/obp/ui/en/#iso:std:iso:8601:-1:ed-1:v1:en:term:3.1.3.1), i.e., year first, then month, then day: YYYY-MM-DD or YYYYMMDD ensuring chronological sorting.

-If you include any **numbers** (e.g., as an ID), consider left-padding / leading zeroes.
-I.e., start numbering with 001 if you expect up to 999 files.
+If you include any **numbers** (e.g., as an ID), consider left-padding / leading zeroes, i.e. start numbering with 001 if you expect up to 999 files.

 As an alternative/complementary **approach** to file and folder naming, you can consider the "Johnny Decimal" system of structuring files in folders: [https://johnnydecimal.com/](https://johnnydecimal.com/)